Kitchen Stewardship | Caring for All Our Gifts

 5. Stress and Tired Adrenals

-What is Irritable Bowel Syndrome?
+What Is Irritable Bowel Syndrome?
 (IBS)

 Irritable bowel syndrome (IBS) is the most common functional gastrointestinal disorder seen by doctors.
 Studies show that worldwide rates range from 9–23% and U.S rates generally in the area of 10–15%.